 What Are Your Favorites?

 While there are many trendy mobile games out there, most of them are full of ads and try to push in-app purchases on you, which get annoying.
 Fortunately, there are still some great freebies out there, as we’ve just shown you.
+Check out some more addictive mobile games if you’re interested.

 Do you have any favorite free mobile games that don’t have ads or in-app purchases?
 Did we miss your favorites?
 Let us know in the comments!